approov/documentation_backend-code-snippets/nodejs/README.md

 #### Approov Token Binding Example

-This example is for using the request in Postman for an `Approov-Token` with a `pay` key that matches the `Authorization` header:
+When the request is made with a valid `Approov-Token` that also contains a value in the key `pay` that matches the `Authorization` header, the request will be considered to come from a genuine mobile app, and to simulate it we can issue a request form a tool like Postman or Curl.

+The NodeJS server output for a request with a valid Approov Token Binding:

 ```
 $ npm run token-binding-protected-server